 OCEAN IN A MICROSCOPE

-The waves return and return, and I return to them again and again, for realignment of my own breath with their rhythm, for the shimmering light on water and the inclusivity of fog, for reunion of soul and mystery, for the continuity of endless variations.
-For assurance that the horizon still indicates the roundness of our planet.
+The waves return and return, and I returned to them again and again, to realign with the pulse of the sea.
+It's where I go for the shimmering light on water and the inclusivity of fog, for reunion of soul and mystery, and the continuity of endless variation.
+During the period of outer life in lockdown, I was drawn to the the inner life and architectural particles of the sea.

-I’ve been collecting ocean water each time I go to there, from high tide, low tide, full moon, dolphin days.
-From a dropper I make samples on glass slides, carefully placing, or aiming a splash of large and small drops.
+I began to save a sample of water each visit, at high tide, low tide, full moon, dolphin days.
 I have a vintage Zeiss from the late 1970s with knobs and levers; a standard light, optical microscope with a digital camera that allows me to explore these realms via an interface with my computer and monitor.
+At 100x or 400x magnification, a tiny particle in the water evokes an unknowable sense of scale.

 ©Rose-Lynn Fisher 2020-21